jonhilgart22/gatech_deep_learning_final/adapticons/README.md

 You can feed saved adapter modules (either pre-trained or fine-tuned on a specific target task) up to 8 by input the path of each saved adapter module to --fusion_adapter_path1, --fusion_adapter_path2, etc.

-For loading fine-tuned adapter module, the path should be results/adapter/hyperpartisan_news2/ rather than results/adapter/hyperpartisan_news2/adapter_folder/.
-Copy and paste files in adapter_folder to the upper directory (results/adapter/hyperpartisan_news2/) before executing the command.
+For loading fine-tuned adapter module, the path should be like adapter/hyperpartisan_news2/ rather than adapter/hyperpartisan_news2/adapter_folder/.
+Copy and paste files in adapter_folder to the upper directory (adapter/hyperpartisan_news2/) before executing the command.

-For more information about arguments, https://github.com/Adapter-Hub/adapter-transformers/blob/master/src/transformers/adapter_training.py https://github.com/Adapter-Hub/adapter-transformers/blob/master/src/transformers/training_args.py
+For more information about arguments, https://github.com/Adapter-Hub/adapter-transformers/blob/master/src/transformers/adapter_training.py

+https://github.com/Adapter-Hub/adapter-transformers/blob/master/src/transformers/training_args.py